Good news for NHL Seattle as league won’t reopen CBA early; all eyes on whether players follow suit

 “In any CBA, the parties can always identify issues they are unhappy with and would like to see changed.
 This is certainly true from the League’s standpoint.
 However, our analysis makes clear that the benefits of continuing to operate under the terms of the current CBA — while working with the Players’ Association to address our respective concerns — far outweigh the disruptive consequences of terminating it following the upcoming season.”

-The NHLPA has given no immediate response to Friday’s announcement, nor indicated whether it plans to continue the current deal through September 2022 or reopen talks early.
+The NHLPA gave no immediate response to Friday’s announcement, nor indicated whether it plans to continue the current deal through September 2022 or reopen talks early.
 The current contract structure would give the league and players a full year to negotiate ahead of the CBA being reopened next September and potentially avert a work stoppage similar to the three others that have plagued the league under Bettman since the 1994-95 season.

-Major sticking points between players and owners have included the “escrow’’ portions of contracts in which a percentage of player salary is withheld annually to compensate for any shortfall on projected league revenues.
-Another source of contention is the 50-50 revenue split with owners and player participation in the next Winter Olympics — with players supporting it but owners leery of a disruption to their schedule.
+Major sticking points between players and owners have included the “escrow’’ portions of contracts in which a percentage of player salary is withheld annually to ensure a required 50-50 split in revenues with owners.
+The NHL sets a revenue projection amount annually that is midrange between upper and lower salary cap limits and when more is spent by teams on players than gets taken in by the league, part of the withheld escrow money goes to owners to balance things out.
+Any leftover escrow is paid to players.

+Another source of contention is player participation in the next Winter Olympics — with players supporting it but owners leery of a disruption to their schedule.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.